Guikin/Guikin/README.md

 <h1 align="center"> 🌎 Hello World, I'm Jean Thomas 🌎</h1>

  I am a **Web Developper and coding enthusiast** passionate about technology.
 I have a background in clientele and services and a very good eye for designs and user experience.
-I was always interested in Programming and attened a coding bootcamp program to push my limits and hone my skills.
+I was always interested in Programming and attended a coding bootcamp program to push my limits and hone my skills.

 - 📫 Let's connect 🙂:<div ><br>
     <a href="https://www.linkedin.com/in/thomas-guillaume-7b830772/"><img src="https://img.shields.io/badge/-LinkedIn-0077B5?style=flat-square&logo=LinkedIn&logoColor=white" />  </a>